 The Max II Gun comes with a #3 set already installed.
 It's considered an all purpose size, because, with proper thinning, most materials can be sprayed with it.
 Notice a #4 is ideal for spraying most latexes, but the #3 can work well with the same material but with more thinning.
 A #2 is great for stains, but many stains can still be sprayed with the #3, thought the flow rate can be higher than expected.

 In the real world on real projects, it's not an exact science, so feel it out.
 If you have concerns, spray a piece of scrap cardboard or wood as a test.
-And as always, you can reach out to us at firstname.lastname@example.org or (228) 863-3942!
+And as always, you can leave a comment or reach out to us at firstname.lastname@example.org or (228) 863-3942!